Patacon13/LimeApp/README.md

 ### Status of the app

-As we're starting the second part of the GSoC, the app isn't finished yet, there's only a preview version that has the principal functions, without a good graphical interface but can execute all the features expected for the first release.
+This is the APP published on the GSoC.
+It has all the features expected.
+There's a to-do list below containing a list of things that we want to add in the future on the idea of a future 2.0 version.

 ## How to compile it